Are you concerned that your sales rep may not have reached out to a prospect or followed up with them?

 Here are some of the most important aspects to consider.

 Tailor workflows to buyer’s journeys

-You get leads from different sources — some may be quite “warm” because they’re referred by current customers.
-Other prospects are not so “warm” because they are from a list broker, or the contact simply downloaded a free ebook and doesn’t expect a sales call.
+You get leads from different sources — some may be quite “warm” because they’re referred by your existing customers.
+Others are colder because they are from a list broker, or they simply downloaded a free ebook and don’t expect a sales call.

-Your sales cadence needs to take all engagement methods into consideration — calls, emails, downloads, social media, etc. Create workflows for each type of interaction your team has with your prospects.
+Your sales cadence needs to take all engagement methods into consideration — calls, emails, downloads, and social media.
+To diversify your communication and get in touch with your leads using their preferred channel, it’s essential to create workflows for each type of interaction your team has with your prospects.

 For each touchpoint and interaction, create email templates and call scripts or set up general guidelines to further systemize your sales cadence to ensure your sales reps cover all the critical points.

 If your business is more transactional in nature, you may have a faster sales process and fewer interactions with prospects before closing a sale.

 On the other hand, if your business depends on customer relationships and multiple decision-makers or buying committees, you probably have a longer sales cycle with more customer touchpoints and interactions built into the process.

 Adjust your sales cadence based on the role of your audience.

 For instance, a CEO would have different priorities than a VP of sales.
 A CEO of a 10-person firm would have different needs than one who runs a 1,000-employee company.
 Take this kind of information into account to tailor your engagement strategy accordingly.